 "I think the market is already telling you it's not as afraid this time," Josh Brown says.

 The ISM Manufacturing Index beat expectations and increased to 55.7 in August, and construction spending rose to a new 4-year high.
 Can we expect a strong rest of 2013?
 Jim Pethokoukis, American Enterprise Institute, and Ron Kruszewski, Stifel Nicolaus, discuss.

 The Services and Manufacturing ISM both report Employment expanding, but Nonfarm payrolls were below consensus.
 ISM respondents' optimism is overdone, or Nonfarm payrolls is wrong.

-CNBC's Rick Santelli has information regarding the latest ISM number.
+CNBC's Rick Santelli has the latest numbers from the manufacturing sector last month.